 Aspartame/saccharin/sucralose (Splenda) etc

 Just don't!
 These are lab made chemicals, not food.
 These ingredients are in a variety of "diet" products and soft drinks.
-They are associated with WORSENED weight gain, insulin resistance, metabolic disease, etc. Unfortunately these have been heavily promoted as being a better, more healthy option, which is not the case.
-Additionally I am not convinced of the long term safety of consuming these.
+They are associated with WORSENED weight gain, insulin resistance, metabolic disease, etc. Unfortunately these have been heavily promoted as being a better, more healthy option, which has not the case.